Censorship by TikTok: Politics

 A December 2023 study by Rutgers University researchers working under the name Network Contagion Research Institute (NCRI) found a "strong possibility that content on TikTok is either amplified or suppressed based on its alignment with the interests of the Chinese government."
 Commenting on the study, The New York Times stated, "[a]lready, there is evidence that China uses TikTok as a propaganda tool.
 Posts related to subjects that the Chinese government wants to suppress — like Hong Kong protests and Tibet — are strangely missing from the platform."
 The researchers subsequently found that TikTok removed the ability to analyze hashtags of sensitive topics.
 TikTok said it restricted the number of hashtags that can be searched under its Creative Center because it was "misused to draw inaccurate conclusions".

 A historian from the Cato Institute stated that there were "basic errors" in the Rutgers University study and criticized the uncritical news coverage that followed.
 The study compares data from before TikTok even existed to show the app has fewer hashtags about historically sensitive topics, distorting the findings.

 In August 2024, Bloomberg reported that the Rutgers University NCRI released a new report based on user journey data.
 By searching for four keywords—Uyghur, Xinjiang, Tibet, and Tiananmen—on TikTok, YouTube, and Instagram, the researchers found that TikTok's algorithm displayed a higher percentage of positive, neutral, or irrelevant content related to China's human rights abuses compared to both Instagram and YouTube.
 The researchers also found that users spending three hours or more daily on the app were significantly more positive about China's human rights records than non-users.
 TikTok dismissed NCRI's study, stating it does not reflect the real user experience.

 In Pakistan, TikTok removed nearly 25 million videos in the first quarter of 2025, as per its Community Guidelines Enforcement Report.
 From January to March, 24,954,128 videos were taken down, with a 99.4% proactive removal rate, and 95.8% removed within 24 hours.
 While TikTok cited community guidelines violations, critics argue that many removals were politically motivated, aimed at muzzling dissent, distracting citizens from pressing national issues, and undermining democratic discourse in Pakistan.

+United States

+Shortly after the American version of TikTok was established in January 2026, users began reporting that certain content was creating error messages, including using words like "Epstein" in direct messages, which news outlet CNBC was able to replicate and confirm, with the error message reading: "This message may be in violation of our Community Guidelines, and has not been sent to protect our community.".
+Other users reported similar messages for content critical of U.S. President Donald Trump or other topics.
+A TikTok representative stated that it was a "major infrastructure issue triggered by a power outage".